 - Assist with State tax audits, sales and use tax problems and State income tax issues

 To learn more, visit “WHAT WE DO”, our extensive tax Blog and our YouTube Channel.
-And please see below for further educational information.
+And please see our Featured Video below and further educational materials to follow.

 The IRS Fresh Start Initiative, or Fresh Start program, is almost 10 years old.
 It focuses primarily on collection policies and procedures and offers a variety of flexible payment options, streamlined payment and penalty abatement procedures and flexibility in withdrawing IRS tax liens.
 It includes streamlined procedures for accepting Offers in Compromise, establishing automatic installment agreements, allowing for first-time penalty abatements, and more lenient lien releases.
 If you meet the criteria and you’re struggling to manage your tax debt, the IRS Fresh Start Initiative is something to take advantage of.